 For Small Hands (products specifically for Montessori at home)

-Montessori by Mom (started in 2014 and offers monthly boxes of Montessori materials and activities by subscription) Get $10 off a new subscription with the code AFFDECH
+Montessori by Mom (started in 2014 and offers monthly boxes of Montessori materials and activities by subscription) Get $10 off a new subscription with the code AFFDECH.
+Montessori By Mom also has a store with individual toolboxes, activity sets, and single items.

 Callie’s Corner – sister site to Montessori n’ Such (A number of Callie’s Corner materials are available through Amazon.)